microsoft/DirectXTK/Readme.txt

 Src\
     DirectXTK source files and internal implementation headers

+MakeSpriteFont\
+    Command line tool used to generate binary resources for use with SpriteFont

 All content and source code for this package are bound to the Microsoft Public License (Ms-PL)
 <http://www.microsoft.com/en-us/openness/licenses.aspx#MPL>.